 Last Updated on by

 Costa Rica was the first country I visited in Latin America and the reason I fell in love with that part of the world.
 The people are kind, the scenery is gorgeous, and the wildlife is abundant.
-Although pricier than its neighboring countries, Costa Rica is a great introduction to this region of the world as it’s safe and has a well-established tourism industry.
-If you’re looking for ideas to plan a perfect itinerary through Costa Rica, this post has you covered!
+Although pricier than its neighbouring countries, Costa Rica is a great introduction to this region of the world as it’s safe and has a well-established tourism industry.
+If you’re backpacking of traveling through Costa Rica and looking for help planning the perfect Costa Rica itinerary, this post has you covered!

-This post will go over the best spots to visit in Costa Rica, things to do, places to stay, and tips for getting around.
-Stick around to plan your perfect Costa Rica itinerary!
+This Costa Rica travel guide will go over the best places to visit in Costa Rica, things to do, places to stay, and tips for getting around.
+I’ve also included sample one week, 10 days, and two week Costa Rica itineraries at the end of this post.

 Top Activities to do in Costa Rica

-From San Jose, start to make your way towards La Fortuna.
-I loved this drive, you leave the loud city behind and ascend into the natural beauty of Costa Rica.
+La Fortuna is a good place to start your Costa Rica itinerary from either San José or Liberia.
+I loved the drive from San Jose, you leave the loud city behind and ascend into the natural beauty of Costa Rica.
 This road is curvy, but nothing unmanageable.
 La Fortuna is a great place to start your Costa Rica trip, especially for nature-lovers and adventure-seekers.

 Recommended Hotel: Volcano Lodge Hotel & Thermal Experience, if you’re looking for a bit more luxury in La Fortuna, this hotel has it all.
 The outdoor thermal pool overlooking Arenal Volcano is the perfect place to relax after a day of exploring.

-After an adventure-filled trip to La Fortuna, head to the mystical and relaxing cloud-forest reserve of Monteverde.
+After an adventure-filled trip to La Fortuna, head to the mystical and relaxing Monteverde cloud forest.
 This was the worst drive we had in terms of road conditions as parts of it aren’t paved, but nothing the 4X4 couldn’t handle.
 Once you arrive in Monteverde you will feel the magic of this place.
+You can also get a boat transfer between the two places, which is an easier way.

 Favorite activity: Zip-lining through the cloud forest